Ethnic National Union: Activities

 The main political direction of the organization is the propaganda and agitation of the ideology of Neo-Nazism and primordialism.
 To do this, ENU representatives use various social platforms, where they try to spread their ideas with the help of individual historical and political articles, as well as video, photo or audio materials.
 The organization actively uses all kinds of ways to spread and search for new participants for ideological "recruitment" into its ranks (its representatives are also looking for foreign contacts with European identitarianists).

 In addition, the Ethnic National Union is known for its connection with a number of actions of extremist and terrorist orientation, the connection with which the organization rejects, but on the application for the detention of its alleged participant in Barnaul the organization stated:

 The organization originates from the creation of the political and news resource "BREZG" in 2018, where future members of the organization spread their ideological propaganda.

 On 8 November 2018, ENO participants held an action "In Memory of the White Movement" dedicated to Alexander Kolchak in Irkutsk.

-On 6 November 2018, representatives of the organization interviewed the leader of the former neo-Nazi group Schultz-88 – Dmitry Bobrov, under the name of an unknown news resource "BREZG".
-After the alleged organization of the shooting at Lubyanka, operatives of the Centre E and the Service for the Protection of the Constitutional Order and the Fight against Terrorism of the FSB in St. Petersburg and the Leningrad Region paid a visit to 40-year-old Petersburger Dmitry Bobrov, formerly known as Schultz-88.
+On 6 November 2018, representatives of the organization interviewed the leader of the former neo-Nazi group Schultz-88 – Dmitry Bobrov, under the name of "BREZG".
+After the alleged organization of the shooting at Lubyanka, operatives of the Centre E and the Service for the Protection of the Constitutional Order and the Fight against Terrorism of the FSB in St. Petersburg and the Leningrad Region paid a visit to 40-year-old Petersburger Dmitry Bobrov.

 On 7 December 2018, an informal association "Ethnic National Union" was created.

-On 9 February 2019, the organization is actively attempting to create an autonomous cell in Moscow (as stated on its official resource).
+On 9 February 2019, the organization was actively attempting to create an autonomous cell in Moscow (as stated on its official resource).

 Since the beginning of February 2019, members of the organization have been participating in actions to support the release of Vladimir Kvachkov near the court of Mordovia.

-On 18 March 2019, the organization translates Tarrant's manifesto into Russian, in the future, this translation of the manifesto is being massively distributed throughout the CIS.
+On 18 March 2019, the organization translated Brenton Tarrant's manifesto into Russian; this translation of the manifesto began to be massively distributed throughout the CIS.

 Since 15 April 2019, ENU has been holding a series of closed lectures of an extremist orientation, during which methods of combating law enforcement agencies are discussed, and the organization also announces recruitment to its ranks in the territory of the Russian Federation.